CWFC-CCFB/RCapsis/README.md

 The myScript object is a reference to a C4Script instance on the Java end.
 All the public methods of this class can be accessed through the myScript object.

-The call to the setJavaPath function is only required if Java 8 is the default version on your OS.
+The call to the setJavaPath function is only required if Java 8 is NOT the default version on your OS.
 To know the default version, you can open a command line and type

 ~~~